ferzerkerx/map-event/Readme.md

 ## Overview
 - Render a map based on a topojson file
-- Highlight areas in a map when an even occurs matching the region name
+- Highlight areas in a map when an event occurs matching the region name
-- Scrollover and see region information
+- mouse over provides shows a toolip with region information

 ## How to create a topojson map